Hun Manet: Premiership

 /km/) meaning "Great Lord and Supreme Leader Hun Manet").

 The election was widely criticized by international observers as being held in a restrictive political environment and neither free nor fair; the main opposition party was disqualified two months before the election, and an opposition leader was imprisoned.
 On 7 August, King Norodom Sihamoni issued a royal decree officially nominating Manet as the new prime minister.
 He invited Manet to form a new government for the seventh mandate, subject to a vote of confidence from the National Assembly on 22 August.
 Manet's cabinet was confirmed unanimously by the National Assembly on 22 August.
 In February 2024, Manet promoted his younger brother Hun Many to deputy prime minister alongside his current role as civil service minister.

 One of Manet's official acts as prime minister was to ban musical truck horns in March 2024, saying he was disturbed by “dancing on the street to the musical beats of big cars”.
 Manet also instructed authorities to upgrade rail transport across Cambodia.
 On 5 August 2024, his administration launched the controversial Funan Techo Canal Project which would link the Mekong River to Cambodia's coast, significantly reducing the country's reliance on Vietnamese ports.
 The Cambodia–Laos–Vietnam Development Triangle Area (CLV-DTA) has also come under public scrutiny over concerns that four of the country's provinces would be ceded to its neighbours.
 Cambodia eventually withdrew from CLV-DTA on 23 September.

 In July 2025, his government passed legislation allowing for citizenship to be revoked, targeting those who conspire with foreign nations.

 Thailand border clash

 As prime minister, Manet presided over an escalation of the 2025 Cambodia–Thailand border conflict in July.
 On 7 August, Manet nominated U.S. president Donald Trump for a Nobel Peace Prize following his role in facilitating a ceasefire.
 On 26 October, Manet and Thai prime minister Anutin Charnvirakul officially signed the "Kuala Lumpur Peace Accord", witnessed by Malaysian prime minister Anwar Ibrahim and U.S. president Donald Trump.

 Personal life

 Hun Manet is married to Pich Chanmony, the daughter of Pich Sophoan, a former secretary of state at the Ministry of Labour.
+One of his cousins is Cambodian businessman Hun To, who has been identified as a director of Huione Pay within Huione Group.